Cuba harasses, detains activists on eve of planned protest

 “We all know we can be detained within a few hours,” García Aguilera said in a Facebook Live post on Sunday morning, appearing nervous but calm.
 “I will face this with dignity.
-I believe this country will change.
-I believe in the conscience of Cubans.”
+I believe this country will change.”

-He called on people around the country to clap at 3 p.m.
-“We’ve spent enough time applauding others — applauding leaders, applauding the powerful,” he said.
-“I think It’s time for us to applaud the Cuban people, their thirst for freedom.”
+He called on people around the nation to clap at 3 p.m. to show their “thirst for freedom,” but there did not appear to be a widespread response.
+“I won’t renounce my ideas,” he told The Washington Post later Sunday.
+He said, however, he was penned in by hundreds of security forces outside his home.
+“The lives of my family members are in danger,” he said.

-Cuban authorities had hoped to celebrate the island’s grand reopening to tourists on Monday, following a coronavirus shutdown of nearly 20 months that has crippled an already struggling economy.
+Cuban authorities had hoped to celebrate the island’s grand reopening to tourists on Monday, following a coronavirus shutdown of nearly 20 months that has crippled an already weak economy.
 Instead, the day has become symbolic of the confrontation between the government and pro-democracy activists.

 Thousands of Cubans, fed up with food shortages, a battered health system and electricity blackouts, spontaneously joined demonstrations last July.
 They were the biggest protests in six decades.

-Activists planned more demonstrations on Monday.
-But with the advance warning, the government has moved aggressively to derail them.
-It denied a permit for the “Civic March for Change,” claiming organizers were tied to “subversive organizations” financed by the U.S. government.
+Activists planned a nationwide “Civic March for Change” on Monday.
+But with the advance warning, the government has moved aggressively to derail another massive protest.
+It denied the organizers a permit, claiming they were tied to “subversive organizations” financed by the U.S. government.

 In recent days, García Aguilera said, his phone lines and Internet connection were cut.
 Authorities summoned independent Cuban journalists and activists for questioning and warned they could face charges of public disorder.